mrqssjeff/mrqssjeff/README.md

 <li>I’m currently learning Python, HTML5, CSS3, JavaScript.</li>
 <li>I’m looking to collaborate on any project.</li>
 <li>You can reach me on <a href="https://www.instagram.com/mrqssjeff/">Instagram</a>  </li>
-<li>I’m interested in coding, learning languages, football, literature, anime/manga, music, movies and series.</li>
+<li>I’m interested in coding, learning English and Swedish, football, literature, anime/manga, music, movies and series.</li>
  </ul>
  <pre>
 <blockquote>